Września County

 Września County (powiat wrzesiński) is a unit of territorial administration and local government (powiat) in Greater Poland Voivodeship, west-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
-Its administrative seat and largest town is Września; the county is administered from the district office building there.
+Its administrative seat and largest town is Września; the county is administered from the district office building.

 The county covers an area of 704.19 km2.
 As of 2012 its total population is 76,453.

 Neighbouring counties

 Września County is bordered by Gniezno County to the north, Słupca County to the east, Pleszew County and Jarocin County to the south, and Środa Wielkopolska County and Poznań County to the west.

 Administrative division

 The county is subdivided into five gminas (four urban-rural and one rural).
 These are listed in the following table, in descending order of population.